OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Medium.md

 ------

-- **Spells:** Each individual has one 1st level arcane spell memorized.
+- **Spells:** Each individual has one 1st-level arcane spell memorized.
 (Choose or select at random.)
 - **Master:** 50% of groups are led by a magic-user of 3rd level.
 The master has two 1st level spells and one 2nd level spell.
 (Choose or select at random.)